7:00 A.M. (The Pitt season 1): Plot

-King and Langdon receive a four-year-old boy who lost consciousness.
-As they try to determine the cause, the father realizes that the boy ate weed gummies he hid in his pocket.
-Robby consults with the hospital's social worker Kiara Alfaro (Krystel V. McNeil), and they question David about his behavior.
-Realizing they know about the list, David flees the hospital.
-Robby chases him, but Evans asks him to help with a new case.
+A vomiting middle-aged woman named Theresa Saunders, arrives with her son David.
+She reveals to Robby that she made herself sick because she wanted professional help for her son, who wrote a hit list of female classmates to "be eliminated".
+Robby consults with the hospital's social worker Kiara Alfaro, and they question David about his behavior.
+Realizing they know about the list, David flees the hospital and Robby fails to catch him.
 When Robby returns to the hospital, he is overwhelmed by the amount of patients in the waiting room.
-This triggers a flashback for Robby to when he worked during the COVID-19 pandemic in the hospital, revealing that Adamson died on that day.
+This triggers a PTSD flashback for Robby to when he worked in the Pitt during the COVID-19 pandemic.